mr7495/COVID-CTset/README.md

-# COVID-CTset : A Large dataset containing 63849 images from 377 patients
+# COVID-CTset : A Large COVID-19 CT Scans dataset containing 63849 images from 377 patients

 COVID-CTset is our introduced dataset. **This dataset contains the full original CT scans of 377 persons.
 There are 15589 and 48260 CT scan images belonging to 95 Covid-19 and 282 normal persons, respectively.** It was gathered from Negin medical center that is located at Sari in Iran.
 This medical center uses a SOMATOM Scope model and syngo CT VC30-easyIQ software version for capturing and visualizing the lung HRCT radiology images from the patients.
 The format of the exported radiology images was 16-bit grayscale DICOM format with 512*512 pixels resolution.
 As the patient's information was accessible via the DICOM files, we converted them to TIFF format, which holds the same 16-bit grayscale data but does not conclude the patients' private information.